 Header tags, e.g., h2, h3, and so on, are the pieces of HTML code that create subheadings.

-And when incorporated correctly in your webpage, subheadings serve as a kind of framework and outline for your content.
-They guide readers along just as headings do in an essay, and can even benefit you, the content creator, by organizing your writing more clearly.
+And when incorporated correctly in your webpage, subheadings serve as a framework and outline for your content.
+They guide readers along just as headings do in an essay, and can even help the writing process by organizing the text more clearly.
+Subheadings also allow you to incorporate long-tail keywords into your content.

 For a general rule of thumb, include your target keyword in every 3 to 4 subheadings.
 (So if your content has 10 subheadings, only 2 or 3 should have your page's target keyword in them.)
 Just be sure to do so in a natural way, rather than stuffing them in for the sake of SEO.